-BULCKE, Camille.
-Ramskapelle, West Flanders 1909 — Delhi 17.8.1982.
+BULCKE, Camille (Kamiel).
+Ramskapelle, West Flanders 1.9.1909 — Delhi 17.8.1982.
 S.J.
-Belgian Missionary and Indologist (Hindi Scholar) in India (from 1935).
-Studied first technics in Louvain passing the lower examination (B.Sc.).
+Belgian Missionary and Indologist (Hindi Scholar) in India (from 1935), Indian citizen.
+Son of a businessman.
+After school in Brugge studied first technics in Louvain passing the lower examination (B.Sc.).
 In 1930 entered S.J. in order to become a missionary in India.
 Studied now five years Latin, Greek, and German in Belgium and the Netherlands.
 In 1935 he came to India, and started immediately to study Sanskrit and Hindi, privately first, and, after concluding his theological studies, at the universities of Calcutta (1942-44, B.A. in Sanskrit) and Allahabad (1945-49, M.A. and Ph.D. in Hindi).
 Ordained priest 1941.
 From 1949 Head of Sanskrit and Hindi Dept. at St.Xavier’s College in Ranchi.
 From 1951 citizen of India.
 Suffered early of hearing problems and stopped teaching in 1957.
-Died in a heart attack.
+Died of a heart attack.

 – Nīl Pañchī.
 Patna 1958 (Hindi transl. of Materlinck’s L’oiseau bleu); all articles dealing with Christianity in the Hindī Encyclopaedia; Nyū Ṭesṭameṇṭ.
 Nayā-vidhāna.
 Ranchi 1977 (O.T., unfinished); religious books in Hindi.

 – Rāmkathā aur Tulsīdās.
 98 p.
 Ilāhābād 1977; with Dineshwar Prasad: Rāmcaritmānas Kaumudī.
 19?? (a selection with a commentary).